Bruceiplol/Codecademy/Full-Stack Engineer Career Path/Front-End Development/Redux/note.md

 ---
 ### One-Way Data Flow
-State – the current data used in the app
+State – the current data used in the app<br>
-View – the user interface displayed to users
+View – the user interface displayed to users<br>
-Actions – events that a user can take to change the state
+Actions – events that a user can take to change the state<br>

 ---
 ### State